Tom Bauer

 Tom Bauer (born March 16, 1946) is an American lawyer and politician from St. Louis, Missouri, who served in the Missouri House of Representatives and on the St. Louis Board of Aldermen.
-In 2005 he was recalled from his position as alderman after supporting a controversial redevelopment proposal, using eminent domain to acquire homes to build a gas station.
+In 2005 he was recalled from his position as alderman after supporting a controversial redevelopment proposal that involved the use of eminent domain to acquire homes to build a gas station.
 In March 2011, Bauer defeated incumbent 24th Ward alderman Bill Waterhouse in the Democratic primary, but lost to independent candidate Scott Ogilvie in the April general election.

 Education and background

 Bauer grew up in St. Louis and attended Chaminade College Preparatory School.
 He attended St. Louis University, graduating in 1969.
-He received his juris doctor from St. Mary's University in San Antonio, Texas, in 1979.
+He received his Juris Doctor from St. Mary's University in San Antonio, Texas, in 1979.

 Early political career

 Bauer first ran for public office in 1992, seeking election to the Missouri House of Representatives.
 He challenged fellow Democrat and longtime incumbent Tony Ribaudo.
 The district included the predominantly Italian Hill neighborhood where Ribaudo lived, as well as Bauer's Dogtown neighborhood.
-Ribaudo won re-election, beating Bauer by 3200 votes (4851 to 1651).
+Ribaudo won re-election, beating Bauer by 3,200 votes (4,851 to 1,651).

 In 1993, Ribaudo was an unsuccessful candidate for the Democratic nomination for Mayor of St. Louis.
 A number of negative ads and mailings were run by Ribaudo and his opponents attacking one another.
-1994, Bauer again challenged Ribaudo for his house seat.
+In 1994, Bauer again challenged Ribaudo for his house seat.
 This time, Ribaudo beat Bauer by only 254 votes (2753 to 2499).
 Bauer gained notoriety for campaigning in the district with his pet donkey, Scotty.
 The 1994 campaign was also marked by negative campaigning on both sides.
 Both candidates purchased advertising on cable television and aired spots attacking the other.
 This level of advertising was highly unusual for a local election.

 In 1996, Ribaudo did not run for re-election and Bauer again ran for the state representative seat.
 Bauer won the crowded Democratic primary with less than 50% of the vote, and went on to win the general election by a wide margin.

 State representative

 As a member of the state legislature, Bauer was noted for his support of legislation to preserve neighborhood schools.
 Bauer advocated a "Student's Bill of Rights" that would have required each district to allow students to attend a K-8 school in their neighborhood.
-Critics said that this plan would have dismantled middle schools and undermine steps that the St. Louis public schools had made to eliminate historic segregation within the public school system.
+Critics said that this plan would have dismantled middle schools and undermined steps that the St. Louis public schools had made to eliminate historic segregation within the public school system.

 In 1998, Bauer sought re-election as state representative.
 The race was again dominated by the division between Bauer's base of support in the Dogtown neighborhood versus the Hill.
 Unlike 1996, there was only one candidate from The Hill in this election, Derio Gambaro.
 Gambaro defeated Bauer in the Democratic primary, 58% to 42%.